Dual Diagnosis Definition And Management

 Content warning: Please be advised, the below article might mention substance use-related topics that could be triggering to the reader.
 If you or someone you love is struggling with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).
 Support is available 24/7.
 Please see our Get Help Now page for more immediate resources.

-Managing life with a mental health condition can feel challenging.
-If you are experiencing a mental health condition and substance use disorder simultaneously, this is known as a "dual diagnosis."
-This term does not relate to having two or more mental health conditions, such as anxiety and depression, without a substance use disorder.
+Managing life with a mental health condition can be challenging.
+If you are experiencing a mental health condition and substance use disorder simultaneously, you might receive a dual diagnosis.
+This term refers to a mental health condition (like depression) occurring alongside a substance use disorder.

 Dual diagnosis and co-occurring mental health disorders

-Substance use and dependency may occur when someone is living with a mental health condition.
-Individuals might use substances like alcohol or illicit medications to attempt to cope with overwhelming symptoms.
-A co-occurring disorder is a term that describes the combination of these two conditions.
-In comparison, dual diagnosis is a term to describe how both mental illness and addiction may be diagnosed together.
+Substance use and dependency may occur when someone is living with a mental health condition like depression.
+Individuals might use substances, such as alcohol or illicit medications, in attempts to cope with overwhelming negative symptoms.
+A co-occurring disorder is a term that describes the combination of two conditions.
+In comparison, dual diagnosis is a term to describe how both mental illness and addiction (a substance use disorder) may be diagnosed together.

 Safe medication for a dual-diagnosis of substance use disorders and mental illness

-These terms can be significant for healthcare teams responsible for treating someone with a co-occurring condition.
-They may focus the treatment plan on mental health and dependency.
-Additionally, medications prescribed by a psychiatrist or doctor may be dangerous or unwise to prescribe to someone with a substance use disorder, depending on the medicine.
+Mental health terminology is important for healthcare teams who are responsible for treating people who have co-occurring conditions.
+Providers often need to focus the treatment plan on mental health and dependency.
+Additionally, medications prescribed by a psychiatrist or doctor for mental health conditions may actually be dangerous or unwise to prescribe to someone with a substance use disorder, depending on the medicine.
 Talk to your doctor before starting, stopping, or changing a medication for any symptom or condition.

 Getty/AnnaStills